 The shoe height also makes a difference for practicing.
 So if you practice putting and hitting balls, use your golf shoes so you're literally practicing for the golf course and the exact height you stand, and distance form the golf ball.

 That's a pretty good start to your golfing journey.
 Key things to remember when golfing for the first time are to have fun and not worry too much about what other people think.
 Cover your bases by knowing the rules and etiquette and dress in a way that makes you feel good.
+You may want to learn about the terminology we use in golf so you sound like a pro golfer asap!

 Once you do all that, you're ready to hit the course and make some new friends.
 Golfers seem elitist and snobby from a distance but you'll find once you're in our little "club", you're just another one of the boys.